Oscar-Espinoza/patient-registration-app/README.md

     - alias sail='sh $([ -f sail ] && echo sail || echo vendor/bin/sail)'

+    Now you can run

+    - sail up

-    The app uses port 80 and port 3306 for mysql, if you run sail up and you get a message saying those port are in use you can run:
+    The app uses port 80 and port 3306 for mysql, if you get a message saying those port are in use you can run:

     - sevice mysql stop
     - service apache2 stop